kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 ---

 Another 6 weeks has passed since I wrote about my first 6 weeks in the Recurse Center (RC).
-Time flies once we enter the last 6 weeks of RC.
-Can't believe that in a blink of eye, I have "never graduated" from my RC batch.
+Can't believe that in a blink of an eye, I have "never graduated" from my RC batch.

-In the previous post, I closed up with the things I wanted to achieve on my last 6 weeks in RC.
-In this post, I will first talk about my personal review of my last 6 week in RC, starting with a reflection and then review the goals I set out previously.
+I closed up my previous post with the things I wanted to achieve on my last 6 weeks in RC.
+In this post, I will first talk about my review of my last 6 week in RC, starting with a reflection and then review the goals I set out previously.
 Then, I'll share about what I like about RC.

-To summarize, this post is structured as:
+To summarize, this post is structured as follow:

 - [Reflection](#reflection)
 - [Review](#review)